MDAnalysis/membrane-curvature/docs/api.rst

 **************************************

-The MembraneCurvature API is built around the :class:`~membrane_curvature.base.MembraneCurvature` class, which loads trajectory and coordinate data, and provides routines to derive a surface from atom positions.
+The MembraneCurvature API is built around the :class:`~membrane_curvature.base.MembraneCurvature` class, which loads trajectory and coordinate files, and provides routines to derive a surface from atom positions.
 The resulting surface is then used to compute mean and Gaussian curvature, either for individual frames or averaged across multiple frames of an MD trajectory.

 To use :class:`~membrane_curvature.base.MembraneCurvature`, users must provide at least two inputs: an MDAnalysis :class:`~MDAnalysis.core.universe.Universe`, and an :class:`~MDAnalysis.core.groups.AtomGroup` used as the reference to derive the surface and calculate curvature.

-:class:`~membrane_curvature.base.MembraneCurvature` supports two different methods to derive surfaces from reference atoms:
+:class:`~membrane_curvature.base.MembraneCurvature` supports three different methods to derive surfaces from reference atoms:

 - :mod:`~membrane_curvature.fourier_surface` — the default method.
 - :mod:`~membrane_curvature.binning_surface` — selected explicitly by ``surface_method='binning'``.
+- :mod:`~membrane_curvature.binning_nearest_surface` - selected explicitly by ``surface_method='binning_nearest'``.

 The height coordinates from the selected ``AtomGroup`` are extracted, and then used to reconstruct the surface using the specified surface derivation method.
 Once the surface has been generated, mean and Gaussian curvature are calculated.